3d3nn/Emoji-Rating-with-Sahand/README.md

 # Emoji-Rating-with-Sahand
-A cool feature made with JavaScript,CSS and HTML
+## A cool feature made with JavaScript,CSS and HTML
+For the emojis, use font-awesome.